AmigaAbattoir/nova-ant/Ant.novaextension/README.md

 ## Requirements

-Ant requires some additional tools to be installed on your Mac:
+Apache Ant requires some additional tools to be installed on your Mac:

 - Java 8 or newer